WillyAmmm/DAT-Tools/README.md

    ![Download ZIP](Screenshots/gh-download-zip.png)

+2. Extract the ZIP folder by right clicking and selecting Extract All and then Extract

-2. Open your browser and go to:
+3. Open your browser and go to:
    - Chrome: `chrome://extensions/`
    - Edge: `edge://extensions/`

-3. Enable **"Developer Mode"** and **"Allow extensions from other stores"**, then click **"Load unpacked"**:
+4. Enable **"Developer Mode"** and **"Allow extensions from other stores"**, then click **"Load unpacked"**:

    ![Browser Install Page](Screenshots/install-browser.png)

-4. Select the extracted folder where these files live — the folder containing `manifest.json`, **not** the folder that only contains another folder.
+5. Select the extracted folder where these files live — the folder containing `manifest.json`, **not** the folder that only contains another folder.

-5. Done!
+6. Done!
 You should now see the **DAT Auto Refresh** icon in your extensions bar.

 ---